3 Reasons You Should Offer Patient Payment Plans

 Companies large and small are using technology to rein in the cost of healthcare, making it easier for patients to stay on top of healthcare bills.
 A venture between Amazon, JP Morgan Chase, and Berkshire Hathaway is examining ways to improve the efficiency of the U.S. healthcare system by focusing on “simplified, high-quality and transparent healthcare” for their U.S. employees.
 The Linux Foundation is investing in blockchain to improve fraud detection and the exchange of clinic data.
 At Imagine, we are focusing on technologies including Artificial Intelligence and automation to reduce instances of denied claims and coding mistakes.

 The 2016 InstaMed report states, “Electronic and automated payment channels will become the norm in healthcare payments.”
 We aren’t the first industry affected by new consumer preferences amongst shifting industry standards.
 Historically, financial services and healthcare providers have relied on a volume-based business model where more focus is placed on increasing transactions in pursuit of greater value.
-After the Great Recession, financial services experienced dramatic changes in standards for transparency and customer expectations.
+Following the Great Recession, standards for transparency and customer expectations dramatically changed in the financial services industry.
 This, combined with online encryption and PCI standards, opened up new opportunities for online methods of payment.

 3. The Business Case for Patient Payment Plans

 The way people prefer to pay is changing.
 Online payment options are quickly becoming the norm in the same way that PayPal or an online banking portal are changing the way people pay bills.
-In addition to a patient payment portal, some practices have begun offering automated patient payment plans instead of credit lines which often come with unexpected long-term costs.
+In addition to a patient payment portal, some practices have begun offering automated patient payment plans instead of credit lines.
+These credit lines often come with unexpected long-term costs not immediately apparent to the patient.

 While cost is certainly a factor in customer satisfaction, the assumption is that patients will develop a preference for practices that work towards convenience (note - patients are 5X more likely to refer friends and family to healthcare providers whom they feel loyalty towards.)
 With increasing diversification in healthcare financing options and more of the financial burden falling on consumers, practices who don’t adopt new technologies like online billing payment options and patient payment plans will find it increasingly difficult to be successful.